jbroadway/first-wave-alien-recon/docs/README.md

 for abductions made under the cloak of night.
 And be careful, you can lose points by abducting the wrong target at the wrong time.

+Supports keyboard and gamepad inputs, as well as the [Winnitron](http://winnitron.com/).

 **[Download on itch.io!](https://jbroadway.itch.io/first-wave-alien-recon)**

 ## Credits